-II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+- II.B.3.
+Faculty Qualifications - II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Physician faculty members must:

-II.B.3.b).(1) have current certification in the specialty by the to the Review Committee.
-(Core)

-American Board of Psychiatry and Neurology or the American Osteopathic Board of Neurology and Psychiatry, or possess qualifications judged acceptable residency program education must be approved by the program director.
-(Core)
+[The Review Committee may further specify] II.B.3.b) Physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of or the American Osteopathic Board of, or possess qualifications judged acceptable to the Review Committee. ^(Core) [The Review Committee may further specify additional qualifications] II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director. ^(Core) [The Review Committee may further specify requirements regarding non-physician faculty]

-II.B.3.c) Any non-physician faculty members who participate in